Skip to main content

 Reputational risk benchmarking: Our Reputational Risk Benchmarking Portal provides a picture of your company’s resilience against reputation risk.
 By completing a simple questionnaire, you’ll get a report detailing your reputation risk maturity score, benchmarking your approach against some of the world’s leading companies, and providing best practice recommendations on how to improve.

-Risk transfer: We can provide access to a reputational risk insurance solution offering up to $50 million cover for loss of gross profit as a result of a significant adverse publicity event.
+Risk transfer: We can provide access to a reputational risk insurance solution covering loss of gross profit as a result of a significant adverse publicity event.
 Perils covered include damage by association with an affiliated business.
 Immediate interim payments are available to get through the crisis with support spread over up to 12 months to help you stay afloat in the aftermath.

 Response: WTW offers access to experienced crisis communications specialists who have managed crisis situations of all types around the world, from advice on media handling and strategy to leadership statements and speeches.